 On February 27, 2018, the District and each of the Taxing Districts adopted Amended and Restated Joint Resolutions Concerning the Imposition of Facilities Fee.
-These Amended and Restated Joint Resolutions supersede all other resolutions imposing Facilities Fees.
+These Amended and Restated Joint Facilities Fees Resolutions supersede all other resolutions imposing Facilities Fees.

-A facility fee of \$2,500 for each single-family residential unit, \$1,250 for each multi-family residential unit, and \$0.25 per square foot for each commercial unit is charged against properties within the Taxing Districts.
-The facility fee is due at the time of issuance of a building permit.
-The District records the facilities fee as revenue when received.
+A Facilities Fee of \$2,500 for each single-family residential unit, \$1,250 for each multi-family residential unit, and \$0.25 per square foot for each commercial unit is charged against properties within the Taxing Districts.
+The Facility Fee is due at the time of issuance of a building permit.
+The District records the Facilities Fee as revenue when received.
+No Facilities Fees were collected as of December 31, 2021.